 Free Credit Scores After an Unfavorable Decision

-If you're denied for a pre-approved credit card (or any credit card) or you're approved but for less favorable terms than you were offered because your credit score didn't meet the criteria, the card issuer will send a free copy of your credit score used in the decision.
+If you're denied for a credit card, or you're approved but for less favorable terms than you were initially offered because your credit score didn't meet the criteria, the card issuer will send a free copy of your credit score used in the decision.

 You may also be entitled to a free credit report if you're denied because of information in your credit report.
 You'll have 60 days to request this free credit report.